Noisy Beeping Networks: Collision Detection in the Noisy Beeping Model

-\textit{Claim 3.} Since there is a single active node, there are exactly $n_c/2$ true beeps.
-Since the noise is symmetric and the code is balanced, the expected number of beeps a node hears is also $n_c/2$,
+\textit{Claim 3.} Since there is a single active node in~$\neigh_v^+$, this node makes exactly $n_c/2$ beeps, and none of the other nodes beeps.
+We split this into two cases.
+The first case is when the single active node is not~$v$.
+Then, since the noise is symmetric and the code~$C$ is balanced, the expected number of beeps $v$ counts is given by \( n_c/2 \cdot (1-\eps) + n_c/2 \cdot \eps = n_c/2 \).